 Connected care

 Every safety device.
 One record.
-A way to pay for them.
+A straight answer on what qualifies.

 Fall alerts, GPS trackers, motion sensors, smart pill dispensers, a watch already on the wrist — each one lives in its own app, is paid for out of pocket, and never talks to a doctor or a record.
 ComfortCard is the layer underneath.
-Bring any device; we hold one physician-attested record — and turn the cost into pre-tax dollars.
+Bring any device; they all live in one record your family holds.
+When a device is prescribed for a diagnosed condition, a physician can document it as medical care so it may qualify for HSA/FSA — and when it doesn’t qualify, we tell you that, in writing, for free.

 Bring the device.
 We hold the record.